SWURPG

 Droids do not sleep, eat, or breathe.
 During downtime, droids enter maintenance cycles: diagnostics, calibration, cooling, and software checks.
 This is narrative flavor unless the GM uses maintenance as a story hook (damage, degraded parts, memory corruption, etc.).

-When a class feature assumes biology — sleep, food, breathing — treat it as not applicable or reskin it as maintenance or programming, provided it does not create a balance issue.
+When a class trait assumes biology — sleep, food, breathing — treat it as not applicable or reskin it as maintenance or programming, provided it does not create a balance issue.

 Automatic Languages